 The blast effect from the firecracker was probably lessened since it was lit outdoors, Glatter said.
 Had it exploded inside, the pressure from the blast effect could have led to more serious injuries such as ruptured bowels or a collapsed lung, he said.

 The boy who cried 'burn'

-Last year, a teen about 14 years old had to be medically evacuated from northern Michigan to Helen DeVos Children's Hospital in Grant Rapids after he fell into a campfire, said Erica Michiels, associate director for the hospital's pediatric emergency department.
+In 2016, a teen about 14 years old had to be medically evacuated from northern Michigan to Helen DeVos Children's Hospital in Grand Rapids after he fell into a campfire, said Erica Michiels, associate director for the hospital's pediatric emergency department.

 First responders had initially reported to doctors that the teen was "burned black" and sustained surface burns to more than 30 percent of his body, causing his family and emergency physicians to fear the worst, Michiels said.

 When the boy arrived, "he had soot all the way up to his waist," Michiels said.
 Hospital staff got him to the emergency room to wash him off and to better see the burns, but they weren't there.